 This shows you the number of referring domains and reveals the number of authoritative links that point to your site.

-A high number of quality referring domains and links can prove that others find your content valuable enough to link to.
+A high number of quality referring domains and links can signal to Google that others find your content valuable.

 #14.
 Internal Linking Structure